chanhee-luke/huffman-word-encoder-decoder/README.md

 # huffmanWordCode
-Huffman encoder/decoder on word basis
+Huffman encoder/decoder on a word basis